permster/trakt-to-couchpotato/README.md

 Upon running the python script for the first time it will automatically create a new Trakt custom list named "Kids" and "Kids_archive" (if they don't already exist).
 From here on out all you have to do is add movies (on Trakt) into the custom "Kids" list.
 The next time you run the script it will automatically take the movies in the "Kids" Trakt list and add them into the Couch Potato wanted list with the matching Couch Potato category "Kids" set.
 Upon successful addition into Couch Potato it will remove the movie from the "Kids" Trakt list and add it into the "Kids_archive" list for historical purposes.
 That's it!
 The script can support multiple categories so just create as many categories as you need in Couch Potato.
 The subsequent Trakt lists will be automatically created for you the next time it runs.

-The script can be run manually but can easiliy be scheduled to run as a cron job for example.
+The script can be run manually but can easily be scheduled to run as a cron job for example.

 Features include: